brianfrankcooper/YCSB/rados/README.md

 ### 4. Configuration Parameters

 - `rados.configfile`
-  - The Path of Ceph configuration file
+  - The path of the Ceph configuration file
-  - Default is '/etc/ceph/ceph.conf'
+  - Default value is '/etc/ceph/ceph.conf'

 - `rados.id`
-  - The user ID to access to pools in order to read and write data
+  - The user id to access the RADOS service
-  - Default is 'admin'
+  - Default value is 'admin'

 - `rados.pool`
-  - The pool name to be used for the benchmark
+  - The pool name to be used for benchmark
-  - Default is 'data'
+  - Default value is 'data'

-Or, you can set configs with the shell command, EG:
+You can set configurations with the shell command, EG:

     ./bin/ycsb load rados -s -P workloads/workloada -p "rados.configfile=/etc/ceph/ceph.conf" -p "rados.id=admin" -p "rados.pool=data" > outputLoad.txt